 Protein enhances muscle growth, important for strength athletes such as rugby players, who need high levels of strength and size.
 Protein enhances muscle recovery, improving recovery times and increasing the quality of subsequent training sessions.
 For athletes trying to maintain muscle or increase muscle mass and size, protein supplements can be useful in providing extra calories and ensuring protein requirements are met.
 Protein can be useful when an athlete is reducing calories to cut weight for a weight categorised sport as maintenance of a higher protein diet helps prevent muscle loss.

 Some people have reported increased bowel movements, nausea, thirst, bloating and cramps.

-One should not rely on protein supplements as their main source of protein as it contains less nutrients than whole foods.
+One should not rely on protein supplements as their main source of protein as it contains fewer nutrients than whole foods.

 An athlete may supplement with BCAA’s to promote muscle building and recovery, BCAA’s also help prevent muscle breakdown so may be taken prior to training, particularly if training having not eaten for several hours.

 The following are more predominantly used by endurance athletes:

 Caffeine is a naturally occurring substance, commonly found in coffee, tea, chocolate, and many carbonated and energy drinks.
 It is the most commonly used supplement in the world.
 Up until 2004 caffeine was on the prohibited substances list, with athletes being limited to a urine level below 12 micrograms per millilitre.
 This is equivalent to 6-8 cups of coffee (600-800mg).
 Performance enhancing effects have since been proven at a much lower intake, between 2-4 cups of coffee (200-400mg).